Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/02-workflow.md

 <br>

 We can change our current directory using `cd` followed by the directory name.
-Rather than type the entire name of the directory, we can press the **tab** key to *autocomplete* the name for us!
-For example, we can type `cd first` then press the **tab** key to see the terminal fill the rest of the directory name for us!
+Rather than type the entire name of the directory, we can press the <kbd>tab</kbd> key to *autocomplete* the name for us!
+For example, we can type `cd first` then press the <kbd>tab</kbd> key to see the terminal fill the rest of the directory name for us!
 Autocomplete is a handy feature that makes navigating the command line and code easier for developers.

 <br>